Scheduled MonumentsEnglandCross dyke on north eastern spur of Bow Hill, 150m south east of the Tansley Stone

 What is Cross dyke on north eastern spur of Bow Hill, 150m south east of the Tansley Stone?

-Cross dyke on the north eastern spur of Bow Hill is a linear earthwork of Iron Age date located in Sussex, England.
+Cross dyke on the north eastern spur of Bow Hill is a linear earthwork of Iron Age date situated in Sussex, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1008379.

 Who is responsible for protecting Cross dyke on north eastern spur of Bow Hill, 150m south east of the Tansley Stone?